percula/planter_blog/content/posts/grow-super-squash.md

 Some types of squash, such as chayote, take a long time to mature and can be a challenge to grow in cooler climates.
 Other types, such as zucchini, will start producing quickly and are easier to grow in areas with shorter seasons.

-Check out the squash varieties in [Planter](https://planter.garden/) to find plants that best suit your taste and your garden!
+Check out the squash varieties in [Planter](https://planter.garden/) to find plants that suit your taste and your garden!

 ![](/uploads/squash-screenshot.jpg)